 They’re desirable … but as goals, they’re useless.
 In fact, vague, overly-broad goals like that will actually prevent you from getting what you want in life and will just make you feel defeated.

-I Used To Be Bad At Goals … Here’s How I Got Better
+I Used To Be Bad At Personal Goals … Here’s How I Got Better

 For years I struggled with meeting my goals.
 I’ve always made lots of goals, like “Eating healthier,” “Getting in shape,” and “Doing more things with friends.”
 After I made a big, important life goal I always felt good – life transformation, here I come!